 Parents of trans and gender creative kids in Victoria have come together to share resources and experiences.
 Collectively, they are learning how best to enable their kids to live fantastic, gender creative lives!
 And along with that, they are finding ways to support each other through the challenges that can arise, be they personal, social, or systemic.

 The group runs the 1st Wednesday of the month from 7:00-9:00pm and the 3rd Saturday of the month from 3:00-5:00pm

 Some sessions will have a specific focus/topic, and will often involve having facilitators from the community offer education, resources, and support.

 For more information or to RSVP attendance, please email

-Each group is co-facilitated by trans activist and MSW student, Alyx MacAdams, and a parent of a trans child (on a rotating basis).
+Groups are facilitated by trans activist and MSW student Alyx MacAdams, and parents of a trans children (on a rotating basis).
 Families in attendance represent an age range of children and youth, gender identities, and expressions.